ml-explore/mlx/docs/src/usage/indexing.rst

   array([5, 7], dtype=int32)

 Mixing and matching integers, :obj:`slice`, ``...``, and :obj:`array` indices
-works just as in NumPy
+works just as in NumPy.

 Other functions which may be useful for indexing arrays are :func:`take` and :func:`take_along_axis`.